EvrisNastou/ATM-project/README.md

 ## ⚠️Disclaimer:

-## The [copyright &copy;](COPYING.LESSER.rtf) belogs to Evripidis Nastou and the any copy wihtout them violate the copyright ownership❗❗❗❗
+## The [copyright &copy;](COPYING.LESSER.rtf) belogs to Evripidis Nastou and the any copy wihtout them violates the copyright ownership❗❗❗❗